einbahnstrasse/MTEC1003-slides/_slides/python.conditionals.tutorial.v01.md

 ~~

-...well okay, we'll also talk
+...okay fine, we'll also talk
 _a little bit about JavaScript too._
+There, _ya happy?!_

 So, let's get started:

 ----